 Daily Argument Summaries: Students must come to class with argument summaries for the reading they did every day.
+These can be handwritten.

 - For every reading, you should jot down in your notes a summary of the main argument, alongside 1-3 key examples, 1 or more key concepts and definitions, and connections to ideas in other readings.
 Bringing this to class will help you participate in class discussion.